pramod265/pramod265/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif) My name is Pramod
 ===============================================================================================================================

-Senior Software Engineer
+Senior Software Engineer at Walmart
 ------------------------

 I specialize in backend development and data engineering.
-Proficient in Python, Django, REST Framework, and cloud technologies such as GCP and AWS.
+Proficient in Python, Django, REST Framework, and cloud technologies such as GCP.
 I have successfully transitioned from web application development to data engineering, leading projects that

 have directly contributed to business growth.